Nancy4Hany/WT-netlify-mini-project/README.md

 # Women techsters mini project
 <hr>
-this is a small asssignment for the women techsters fellowship ( frontend track ) we are required to do a simple sign up form and deploy it using netlify <hr>
+this is a small asssignment for the women techsters fellowship ( frontend track ) <br>
+we are required to do a simple sign up form and deploy it using netlify <hr>

 ![image](https://user-images.githubusercontent.com/29319041/194431050-b36738d8-3e53-4ac5-b3e4-d206765d577c.png)